Improving lithium-ion battery safety

 Lithium-ion batteries are used in a range of common consumer products, including:

-- e-micromobility or personal transportation devices such as e-bikes and e-scooters
+- e-micromobility devices like e-bikes and e-scooters

 - household appliances and tools